eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 + When using the "-o" option (pp. 765), check that the path of the output path is correct.
 	- When doing experiments with *Xyce* circuit simulation, check that it (especially the filename) reflects the parameter configuration.
 	- Information on using the ".print" statement [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, pp. 154-158] to specify printing circuit simulation results to the output file.
 		* Table 9-2 (page 156) indicates how to use this parameter to print/save the circuit simulation results in output file(s).
-It also specifies the output file format that we can save the circuit simulation results.
+It also specifies the output file format that we can save the circuit simulation results [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-2, pp. 156].
-		* Output file formats (specified in Table 9-2, on page 156) are [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 127-128]:
+		* Output file formats (specified in Table 9-2, on page 156) are [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.31 ".print" (Print output): Comments, pp. 127-128] [Keiter2022, from Chapter 9 Results Output and Evaluation Options: \S9.1 Control of Results Output: \S9.1.1 .print Command, Table 9-3, pp. 156]:
 			+ Default file format: NOINDEX, ".prn"
 			+ CSV file format: ".csv"
 			+ RAW file format: ".raw"